 The Cathedral of Santa Maria La Real

 The Cathedral of Santa Maria La Real is located above the river Agra.
 The church was built in the 14/15th century and is of gothic style.
-The choir with the stalls is in front which makes the nave open and uncongested (differing from many Spanish cathedrals, where the choir is in the middle of the nave impeding the overall beauty of the nave).
+The choir with the stalls is in front, which makes the nave open and uncongested (differing from many Spanish cathedrals, where the choir is in the middle of the nave impeding the view of the overall beauty of the nave).